jfernandez37/fr3_ws/readme.md

     `ros2 run gear_place find_object_node.py --ros-args -p thresh_value:=160`

-* To launch everything, run
+* To launch everything, run:

     `ros2 launch gear_place gear.launch.py rviz:=True`

+This automatically launches the camera with the correct settings, so you do not need to run the camera launch command above.